mphillips67/DeepSeq_TimeSeries_Project/README.md

 # DeepSeq_TimeSeries_Project
-Scripts for all core analysess performed for this project.
+Scripts for core analysess performed for this project.
 SNP Table used across these analyses can be obtained through Dryad (Dryad ID PLACEHODLER).